lucxws/pokemon-autocatcher/README.md

 # 💡The database contains all 905 pokémons from the dex.
    - Go check database folder, it has all the information you need to know.

-# ⚠It's only missing hisuians and shadows, they will be added soon